 In a light white space it's almost impossible to be anxious or depressed.
 And in turn, the sense of calm it evokes allows to you create space mentally and emotionally as well.
 It helps you to slow down and be more mindful.
 Which of course will help you be more productive and effective in everything you do.

-A few ways to use white to help you slow down:
+Ways to use white at home to help you slow down:

--Paint walls in a neutral white eggshell or satin paint.
+-Paint walls in a neutral white eggshell or satin paint - they'll reflect and bounce light.
 Good neutral choices include Sherwin Williams Pure White, SW Extra White and Benjamin Moore Simply White.
 Or dowload my free guide to white paint choices.

 -Paint tables, desks, and kitchen cabinetry with white semi-gloss and then add a few layers of water-based polyurethane so that they are protected and easily wiped down.
 They'll instantly brighten your space and reflect the light coming in from outdoors.

--Use light white sheer or linen curtains to create a relaxed look and let as much natural light in as possible.
+-Use white linen or 100% cotton curtains to create a relaxed look and let as much natural light in as possible.

 -Paint a floor that's seen better days with white floor paint.
 It will bounce light and be easy to clean up.

--Have lots of soft white throws and pillows hanging around to encourage rest and relaxation in comfort.
+-Use lots of soft white and cream and grey throws and pillows to encourage rest and relaxation in comfort.

 -Stack fluffy white towels in the bathroom for an immediate "spa..hhhh" feeling.